Home / Departments / Clinical Sciences / Psychiatry / Academic Programs / Clinical Psychology Internship

 The Tulane School of Medicine was founded in 1834 as the first medical college in the Deep South, and is among the oldest medical schools in the country.
 The Tulane University School of Medicine Clinical Psychology Internship was formed in 1983, and was APA-accredited in 1984.
 We have trained clinical psychology interns every year since, with the exception of the two years following Hurricane Katrina.

-For the 2021-2022 academic year, we are accepting one intern in our Adult Track and two interns in our Child Track.
+For the 2023-2024 academic year, we are accepting one intern in our Adult Track, one intern in our Child Track, pediatric psychology focus, and two interns in our Child Track, infant mental health focus.
 The Tulane clinical psychology internship has been continuously APA-accredited since 1984.

 Tulane University School of Medicine